|

 rattan chair amidst the balmy breezes you will find yourself

+visibly relaxing and your cares and tensions slipping away.
 Those who wish to engage in play activities on the beach

 may wish to take a dip in the ocean and ride the ocean waves